icariohealth/Backbone.Manager/README.md

 post-transition:[state] | transition call completed for the [state]

 ## Triggering State Change
+There are four different ways to trigger a state change within Backbone.Manager:
 ### Initial Pageload
 Triggered immediately upon load of the page, when the page url matches defined url (User navigates directly).
 Url must be defined to activate.
-This will trigger the [loadMethod](#loadMethod-optional) associated with the url.
+This will trigger the [loadMethod](#loadmethod-optional) associated with the url.

+---
-### History.popstate
+### Window.popstate
 Typically occurs when the user uses the back button.
-This will trigger the [transitionMethod](#transitionMethod) associated with the url.
+This will trigger the [transitionMethod](#transitionmethod) associated with the url.

+---
 ### `Backbone.Manager.go(stateName, args)`
+The programmatic way of triggering state changes.
+**Example Usage:**
 ```coffee
 events:
   'click dd': 'showUser'